 The performance of SAFR was further exploited during a 3D experiment.
-Figure 6 shows a CP-based 3D SAFR-hCANH spectrum of dASC (pulse program in Fig. S4 in the Supplement) in a 1200 MHz magnet during helium fill.
-The improvement

-- after the drift correction is obvious.
-The distortions in the spectrum before the correction would make it useless which is 275 explained by the strong field drift observed in Fig. 6 (b).
-Note that the field drift stayed significant for two days; without SAFR, this instrument time couldn't have been used for a reliable 3D.
-The periodic field oscillations in the inset of Fig. 6 (b) are not caused by the actual experiment, but were inherent to the magnet control system at that time and were later improved by the manufacturer.
-The strongest influence of the drift is seen along the 13 C axis, which corresponds to the evolution time that is - incremented stepwise after a particular NH plane (122 rows) is acquired, i.e., 13C belongs to the outermost loop in the pulse 280 program.
-Without SAFR, one could consider that, in ppm units, the resonances are narrower along the 13C dimension than 15N (1.1 ppm and 1.0 ppm line widths in 13C compared to 1.4 ppm and 2.0 ppm in 15N for the two peaks shown in Fig. 6, respectively), which makes 13C more sensitive to the effects of the field drift.
+Figure 6 shows a CP-based 3D SAFR-hCANH spectrum of dASC (pulse program in Fig. S4) in a 1200 MHz magnet during helium fill.
+The improvement after the drift correction is obvious.
+The distortions in the spectrum before the correction would make it useless, which is explained by the strong field drift observed in Fig. 6b.
+Note that the field drift stayed significant for two days; without SAFR, this instrument time could not have been used for a reliable 3D.
+The periodic field oscillations in the inset of Fig. 6b are not caused by the actual experiment but were inherent to the magnet control system at that time and were later improved by the manufacturer.
+The strongest influence of the drift is seen along the ${}^{13}C$ axis, which corresponds to the evolution time that is incremented stepwise after a particular NH plane (122 rows) is acquired; i.e., C belongs to the outermost loop in the pulse program.
+Without SAFR, one could consider that, in ppm units, the resonances are narrower along the C dimension than N (1.1 and 1.0 ppm line widths in C compared to 1.4 and 2.0 ppm in N for the two peaks shown in Fig. 6, respectively), which makes C more sensitive to the effects of the field drift.
 Therefore, the uncorrected spectrum would in principle slightly profit from exchanging the order of the loops.
-Whereas this and other alternative approaches, such as splitting the - experiment into several blocks with smaller number of transients and varying the dimension order, would bring only minor improvements to the uncorrected spectrum but would still lead to line broadening after averaging similarly as in Fig. 5 discussed above, SAFR and the subsequent spectral correction are independent on these technical adjustments of the pulse program and yield the same final results.
+Whereas this and other alternative approaches, such as splitting the experiment into several blocks with smaller number of transients and varying the dimension order, would bring only minor improvements to the uncorrected spectrum but would still lead to line broadening after averaging similarly as in Fig. 5 discussed above, SAFR and the subsequent spectral correction are independent of these technical adjustments of the pulse program and yield the same final results.